 Population: 1.3 million

 Ethnic Groups: Indo-Mauritian (68%), Creole (27%), Sino-Mauritian (3%), Franco-Mauritian (2%)

 Languages: Creole (86.5%), Bhojpuri (5.3%), French (4.1%), English (Official), Others (2.67%), Unspecified (0.1%)

 Religions: Hindu (48.5%), Roman Catholic (26.3%), Muslim (17.3%), other Christian (6.4%), None (0.7%), Other and Unspecified (0.7%)

 CIA: The World Factbook - Last Updated July 11, 2017

 In Toronto: 940

-Mauritius was settled by the Dutch in 1600s, was a French colony between 1715-1810, and then was a British colony before it became independent in 1968.
+Mauritius was settled by the Dutch in the 1600s, was a French colony between 1715-1810, and later became a British colony before gaining its independence in 1968.
 Since 1969, Mauritia has enjoyed political stability and democracy.
 It is also one of the most prosperous countries in Africa.
 Most of the population is Indo-Mauritian, and since Mauritian politics is dominated by ethnic divides, there tends to be some Indianization (and by extension, Hinduization) of government and culture.
 There is freedom of religion.